vmware-archive/declarative-cluster-management/README.md

 optimization problem  that can be solved using off-the-shelf solvers, freeing developers from having to design ad-hoc heuristics.

+The high-level architecture is shown in the diagram below.

 <p align="center">
   <img src="https://github.com/vmware/declarative-cluster-management/blob/master/docs/arch_detailed.png"/>
 </p>